daniestevez/gr-satellites/README.md

     which transmits 9k6 AX.25 BPSK telemetry in the 70cm band.
 It uses a G3RUH scrambler.
 You must use wide SSB mode to receive this satellite (437.644MHz).

+## Generic decoders

+I do not add specific decoders to gr-satellites for satellites using standard AFSK or FSK AX.25 packet radio, since there are many satellites using these modes and there are already very good decoders for packet radio such as [direwolf](https://github.com/wb2osz/direwolf).
+However, in case someone finds it useful, I have added `generic_4k8_fsk_ax25`, `generic_9k6_fsk_ax25` and `generic_19k2_fsk_ax25` generic decoders for 4k8, 9k6 and 19k2 FSK AX.25 packet radio.
+For the time being, I do not plan to add a 1k2 AFSK decoder, since it is not so easy to implement a good AFSK decoder (a good AGC is a challenge, for instance).

 ## Submitting telemetry

 To sumbit telemetry to the [SatNOGS database](http://db.satnogs.org/) (or